Psychological impact of climate change

+Smoke in Sydney (Australia) from large bushfires in 2019 affected some people's mental health in a direct way.
+The likelihood of wildfires is increased by climate change.

 The psychological impacts of climate change concerns effects that climate change can have on individuals' mental and emotional well-being.
-People experience a wide range of emotions as they grapple with the challenge of climate change between their short-term self-interest and their longer-term community interests.
-People respond to concerns about climate change in various ways: behaviorally, via acts that frequently indicate conflicting attitudes, emotionally, through affective responses, and cognitively, through assessments.
-There is a wealth of research demonstrating how emotions influence people's decisions in a variety of contexts, including social issues, and can be used to distill personal experiences.
 They may also relate to more generalized effects on groups and their behaviors, such as the urge to migrate from affected areas of the globe to areas perceived as less affected.
 These impacts can manifest in various ways and affect people of all ages and backgrounds.

-Some key psychological impacts of climate change include emotional states such as eco-anxiety, ecological grief, eco-anger or solastalgia.
-While troublesome, such emotions may not appear immediately harmful and can lead to a rational response to the degradation of the natural world motivating adaptive action.
-However, there can be other effects on health, such as post-traumatic stress disorder (PTSD), for instance, as a result of witnessing or seeing reports of massive wildfires, which may be more dangerous.
+The effects of climate change on mental health and wellbeing are being documented as the consequences of climate change become more tangible and impactful.
+This is especially the case for vulnerable populations and those with pre-existing serious mental illness.
+There are three broad pathways by which these effects can take place: directly, indirectly or via awareness.
+The direct pathway includes stress-related conditions caused by exposure to extreme weather events.
+These include post-traumatic stress disorder (PTSD).
+Scientific studies have linked mental health to several climate-related exposures.
+These include heat, humidity, rainfall, drought, wildfires and floods.
+The indirect pathway can be disruption to economic and social activities.
+An example is when an area of farmland is less able to produce food.
+The third pathway can be of mere awareness of the climate change threat, even by individuals who are not otherwise affected by it.
+This especially manifests in the form of anxiety over the quality of life for future generations.

 Efforts to understand the psychological impacts of climate change have antecedents in work from the 20th century and even earlier, making evidence-based links to the changing physical and social environment resulting from accelerated human activity dating from the Industrial Revolution.
 Empirical investigation of psychological impacts specifically related to climate change began in the late 20th century and have intensified in the first decade of the 21st century.
 From the early 2010s, psychologists were increasingly calling on each other to contribute to the understanding of psychological impacts from climate change.
 Academic professionals, medical professionals, and various actors are actively seeking to understand these impacts, provide relief, make accurate predictions, and assist in efforts to mitigate and adapt to global warming, including attempts to pause activity leading to further warming.